 The traditional approach is for care workers to go into residents’ rooms several times during the night to check up on their condition.
 Not only does this disturb residents’ sleep, but it also risks missing signs at other points during the night that might trigger concern and action if a care worker had observed them.

-With support from an NHS Digital Pathfinder Grant, KareInn has been working on a collaboration with Ally acoustic monitoring to test the impact of the combined use of software and AI.
+With support from an NHS Digital Pathfinder Grant, KareInn has been working on a collaboration with Ally’s resident acoustic monitoring system to test the impact of the combined use of software and AI.
 The result is a new way for care homes to work at night, which relies on responding to alerts rather than interrupting residents’ while they sleep.
 The testing is being carried out with the help of Friends of the Elderly and is currently being rolled out across their homes.

 How the integration works

 This pilot project involved installing Ally’s wireless-enabled acoustic monitoring device in residents’ rooms with their explicit consent.
-The AI capability powering this device filters out background noise unrelated to the resident’s activity, works out the resident’s activity profile based on sounds they make and then classifies and interprets sounds according to whether they are normal or abnormal for that resident.
+The AI capability powering this device filters out background noise unrelated to the resident’s activity works out the resident’s activity profile based on sounds they make and then classifies and interprets sounds according to whether they are normal or abnormal for that resident.
 As a result, the device can identify night time events such as unusual movement or calling for help, and raise an alert to staff.

 Data from the alerts identified by Ally are integrated with KareInn’s electronic care management system so that the information delivered to the care workers and emergency staff incorporates a 360-degree view of the resident.
 The information available includes all notes from care plans, vital statistics, contact tracing, food and water intake and any mood or behavioural changes.